Wekios/qwe-testing-library/README.md

 # QWE

-qwe is a custom test runner library for Node.js.
+Qwe is a custom test runner framework for Node.js.

 ## Installation

-run npm install to install all required dependencies
+Run npm install to install all required dependencies

 `npm install`

-and to run the actual tests, use:
+nd to run the actual tests, use:

 `npm run test`